waltervanheuven/psychopy-on-M1/README.md

 # PsychoPy v2021.2.3 on M1 Mac (Apple Silicon)

-The current version of [PsychoPy](https://www.psychopy.org) uses Rosetta 2 to run on M1 Macs.
+The current version of [PsychoPy](https://www.psychopy.org) runs on M1 Macs through Rosetta 2.
 Below are the instructions to install an Apple Silicon native version of PsychoPy on an M1 Mac using `pip install psychopy`.

 ## First install latest Python for M1 Macs